PruvoNet/loopback-getting-started/README.md

 ?
 Install loopback-connector-mssql@^2.5 Yes
 ```

-Notice that the `server/datasources.json` file has a new "sql" object that describes the DB conneciton we just set up.
+Notice that the `server/datasources.json` file has a new "db" object that describes the DB conneciton we just set up.

 Since MSSQL requires an encrypted connection, we need to declare it in the mathcing object by adding
 ```json